LuchoBazz/quicktest/website/docs/usage/output.md

 ### `quicktest output | qt output`

-Run all test cases that match a prefix and save the response to an output file
+Runs all test cases matching a prefix and saves the results to an output file.

 ```shell
 quicktest output --target-file=main.cpp --prefix=testcase_ac
 ```

-or shorter
+Or using the shorter alias:

 ```shell
 qt output -t main.cpp -p testcase_ac